GitMirroring/gnuboot/site/faq.md

 or ATI.
 The ATI GPU lacks free native graphics initialization in coreboot, unlike the Intel GPU.

-Libreboot modifies coreboot, in such a way where this nvramtool setting is ignored.
-Libreboot will just assume that you want to use the Intel GPU.
+GNU Boot modifies coreboot, in such a way where this nvramtool setting is ignored.
+GNU Boot will just assume that you want to use the Intel GPU.
 Therefore, the ATI GPU is completely disabled on these laptops.
 Intel is used instead, with the free native graphics initialization (VBIOS replacement) that exists in coreboot.